2050: what is the ‘New Deal’ for highways? Carlo Ratti is on it

 In the second one, “Living Above”, road space has been incorporated with inhabitable bridges constructed with green buildings above the “boulevard périphérique” itself, which acts as a connection between Paris and banlieues.

-Another concept based on Ile de France region, “Pavilion de l’Arsenal”, foresees the addition of infrastructure for energy production and even farming.
+Another concept based on the Ile de France region, “Pavilion de l’Arsenal”, foresees the addition of infrastructure for energy production and even farming.

 The fourth version “The streets of the world” proposes the 12 car lanes integrated on the humongous A6 French highway, transforming the central part of the road into photovoltaic plants or greenhouses.